Are you an adviser? Go to Unbiased Pro

 • Pass a financial assessment with the housing association and a credit check.

-• Find a solicitor or conveyancer to do the legal work involved in buying your new home.
+• Find a solicitor or conveyancer to do the legal work of buying your new home.

 You can buy a bigger share of your home through ‘staircasing,’ which will result in your mortgage payments rising but your monthly rent decreasing (or stopping if you own a 75% share).